satwikkansal/wtfpython/README.md

 <!-- Example ID: 52a199b1-989a-4b28-8910-dff562cebba9 --->

-I haven't met even a single experience Pythonist till date who has not came across one or more of the following scenarios,
+I haven't met even a single experience Pythonist till date who has not come across one or more of the following scenarios,

 1\.